 - and a fabric on the index finger which allows you to use touch screen devices.

 How Did the Gloves Perform?
 Are they good sub zero gloves?

 During our trip to Yellowstone we hit really low temperatures.
 Think subzero temperatures.
 Our lowest was -32F.
 It was way colder than we expected.
 But we survived!
 I am happy to report that these extreme cold weather gloves did not disappoint at all.
 We spent long periods standing around in parking areas watching wolves and taking photos on some of our coldest days.
 We never would have lasted with ordinary gloves and I was so glad I had them.
-Here is a breakdown of how I felt while wearing these extreme cold weather gloves depending on the temperature we hit.
+Here is a breakdown of how I felt while wearing these sub zero gloves depending on the temperature we hit.

 - Above 25F: I was perhaps a bit too warm and I needed to take my gloves off regularly and wear something less hardcore.
 Just a regular pair of knit gloves worked for me (If you are going to touch snow, just get a regular waterproof pair).